IverMartinson/MegaDumbOS/README.md

 ## Credits

 ### Code
 Most of the code is written by me.
-ChatGPT made the cstrncpy and cstrcmp functions, as well as the kernel entry, which have been refactored to fit in the code.
+ChatGPT made the cstrncpy and cstrcmp functions, as well as the kernel entry, which I refactored to fit in the code.

 ### Comments
 To enhance code understanding, almost all comments have been written or rewritten by ChatGPT for clarity.